Nico Schlotterbeck: International career

 Schlotterbeck got his debut call-up to the Germany national team under coach Hansi Flick for FIFA World Cup qualification in September 2021.
 He made his debut against Israel in a friendly on 27 March 2022.
 Later that year, on 10 November, he was named in the 26-man squad for the 2022 FIFA World Cup in Qatar.

 Schlotterbeck was named in Germany's squad for UEFA Euro 2024.

+On 21 May 2026, he was selected in Germany's 26-man squad for the 2026 FIFA World Cup.
+On 14 June 2026, he scored his first international goal in Germany's opening game of the tournament, a 7–1 win over Curaçao, with a header in the 38th minute.
+He sustained an ankle injury during the second group match against Ivory Coast, ruling him out for the remainder of the tournament.

 Personal life

 Schlotterbeck is the nephew of former professional footballer Niels Schlotterbeck, who played for Freiburg.
-His older brother, Keven, is a professional footballer who plays for Bavarian side FC Augsburg.
+His older brother, Keven, is a professional footballer who plays for English side Southampton.
 Schlotterbeck's cousin, Sandrine, appeared on the seventh series of the German edition of Love Island in 2022.